-Right click the image below to print this banner doodle cheat sheet or save to your harddrive.
+Right click the image below to print this bullet journal banners doodle cheat sheet or save to your harddrive.